 Entry-level indoor cycles often cost between £150-£500, while the priciest bikes can range up to £900.
 If you're looking for a commercial-level spin bike, expect to pay between £700-£900.

 Recumbent and upright exercise bikes have similar price ranges.
 The cheapest models worth considering start at around £150-£200, although you'll probably need to pay £400 for a decent quality bike.
-There are brands that offer bikes in the £200-£300 range that provide a solid workout though (such as Roger Black).
+There are brands that offer bikes in the £200-£300 range that provide a solid workout though (such as Roger Black or York).
 Of course, there are premium commercial exercise bikes available for much more than this.
 Some of the most expensive can cost thousands of pounds and include a number of advanced features.

 You don't always need to buy a new bike though.
 There are often refurbished models available for considerably less than brand-new, so you can buy a higher quality bike for less.
 Be careful if you go this route though - it's important to know what the bike was originally used for and how it's been refurbished.
 Ideally, all the components should be removed, checked and replaced if damaged.